caofanCPU/D8gerAutoCode/README.md

 - 2.2(private)
     - Addition:
         - END easter eggs, try to type `end` in the blank file in IDEA to get the end-template(encryption and decryption).
-        - END easter eggs, multi-lines can be batch handled with the end-template, it`s very useful for encryption and decryption.
+        - END easter eggs, multi-lines can be batch handled with the end-template, it's very useful for encryption and decryption.
     - Optimization: Support linebreak or comma as the delimiter.
     - Attention: This version is private, you can <a href="http://www.debuggerpowerzcy.top/about/">send me a email</a> and clarify your needs, such as what algorithm you'll take.